Michaela-Davis/javascript_angular_beehave/README.md

 #### By _**Michaela Davis**_

-This website application allows a user to track their food intake, including details about thier food and the grams of sugar it contains.
+This sugar tracking application allows users to log what they've eaten each day, including details about the item and the grams of sugar it contains.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.